 The following are the sectors that will be greatly affected:

 • Border Secutiry = $754 million

 • 1 million government workers could be asked to take unpaid leave for up to 22-days, which equates to $7 billion in lost wages, having a direct impact on consumer spending – the key driver of the US economy

 There’s a strong probability the President will “Kick the Can down the road” by postponing the sequester decision (yet again).
 But the problem will still remain.
 If the Budget cuts go through, then this will have a clear and defined impact on the economy.
-This leads us to believe that through the middle of 2013, we will have a short to medium-term bear market as investors look to take profits from what they have made over the last several months.
+This leads us to believe that through the middle of 2013.
+We will have a short to a medium-term bear market as investors look to take profits from what they have made over the last several months.

 Since we published this article last week, the overall market’s reaction has settled down, with the spending cuts seen as a necessary step.
 What was particularly interesting, however, was the reaction by the US general public, in relation to the Sequester, and what they believe it means for them.
 Check this out……Confusing Question of the Day – Obama Pardons The Sequester